michael-sumner/go-make-things/content/about.md

 I create [courses and ebooks](https://vanillajsguides.com), run [online workshops](https://vanillajsacademy.com), and host the [Vanilla JS Podcast](https://vanillajspodcast.com).
 My [developer tips newsletter](/articles) is read by over {{<cta for="mc-subscriber-count">}} developers each weekday.

-I've taught developers at organizations like Salesforce and the Boston Globe, and my JavaScript plugins have been used by organizations like Apple and Harvard Business&nbsp;School.
+I've taught developers at organizations like Salesforce and the Boston Globe, and my JavaScript libraries have been used by organizations like Apple and Harvard Business&nbsp;School.

 My ideas on building a simpler, faster world-wide web have been featured in *Net Magazine*.
 Chris Coyier, the founder of CSS-Tricks and CodePen, has described my writing as "infinitely quote-worthy."